Daniel J. Frey

 A preference, a choice, not a mistake.

-Willful ignorance is tied to spiritually to entitlement.
+Willful ignorance is tied spiritually to entitlement.

 I am owed, I deserve, I’m next in line, I will take at the expense of others.